-A Guide to Creating Design Systems In Framer X
+A Guide to Creating Design Systems In Framer XA Guide to Creating Design Systems In Framer X

 Find out why the Framer X Team Store is now the perfect home for your design system.

-T oday we launched a beta version of the Framer X Team Store, a fantastic place to create, build and scale your company’s design system.
+Today we launched the Framer X Team Store, a fantastic place to create, build and scale your company’s design system.

 While design systems are considered a given at most companies, there’s rarely a clear cut path to success.
 Prior to joining Framer, I helped build design systems for both Facebook and Pinterest and in both cases, upfront investment and cross-team coordination were required to reap any real efficiency gains.
 At Pinterest, after the initial euphoria of getting everyone aligned and using the design system, we immediately began struggling with keeping things up to date, getting engineers in sync, and managing two disparate sets of components — one in our design tool, and one built by the engineers.